[Exclusive] Russia's 'Night Wolves' biker gang to face EU ban

 Already a member?

-The 69-year old was cited for "actively supporting Russian state propaganda through, publicly denying Ukraine's right to statehood and calling for the 'denazification' as well as the 'de-Ukrainisation' of the country", the document, seen by EUobserver said.
+The 69-year old was cited for "actively supporting Russian state propaganda through publicly denying Ukraine's right to statehood and calling for the 'denazification' as well as the 'de-Ukrainisation' of the country", the document, seen by EUobserver said.

-One of his banned associates, Josef Hambalek, is a Slovak national who is "president of the Europe chapter".
+One of his associates, Josef Hambalek, is a Slovak national who is "president of the Europe chapter" of the gang.

 And Slovakia will have to freeze his assets and stop him from crossing into other EU states if the ban is agreed later this week.